WaveBeans/wave-blog/audio-signal-processing-course/week2/readme.md

 ```

 Explanaton:
 * Line #1.
 We're going to use function as input functionality that allows as to create an input from any mathematical function.
-More to read in the [documentation](https://wavebeans.io/docs/api/inputs/function-as-input.html)
+More to read in the [documentation](https://wavebeans.io/docs/api/inputs/function-as-input.html).
 * Lines #2-4.
 Define the input parameters of the sinusoid: frequency, amplitude and phase respectively.
 * Line #5.
 Calculate the time of the sample.
 The `idx` operand of the function contains the number of the sample being calculated, divided by sample rate of the stream we're calculating the time marker of the sample.
 * Line #6.
-According to the formula we're converting time into radians adding phase which is also in radians, getting the cosine value of it and multiply by the desired amplitude mapping `[-1, 1]` interval, that is produced by cosine function, into `[-a, a]`.
+According to the formula we're converting time into radians adding phase which is also in radians, getting the cosine value of it and multiply by the desired amplitude mapping `[-1, 1]` interval, that is produced by cosine function, into interval `[-a, a]`.
 * Line #7.
 Limit the output with the desired length using [trim operation](https://wavebeans.io/docs/api/operations/trim-operation.html).
 To get 5 samples with the sample rate of 50Hz, you need to set the limiter to 100ms.
 * Line #8.
 Store values into [CSV file](https://wavebeans.io/docs/api/outputs/csv-outputs.html).